 Calibrated thermometer, at the standard 4 feet off the ground and under shade, showing 55 C/131 F temperature from Expedition #3.
 The same thermometer went off-scale (to at least 61C/142 F) during my magnetometer profile on Expedition #1.

 GPS Track, Zahid Expedition #1, showing Camp #2 in Yemen during the 1994-95 civil war.
 LANDSAT image frames superimposed.
 Total distance covered by the Expedition: 1,750 km in six days.
 Orange symbols represent historic meteorite finds by ARAMCO field teams (St: Stony, Ch: Chondrite, Fe: Iron-Nickel.)
-Meteorites are far easier to identify contrasted agains a field of white-beige sand, similar to how meteorites are found easily in Antarctica.
+Meteorites are far easier to identify contrasted against a field of white-beige sand, similar to how meteorites are found so easily in Antarctica.

 Examples of white “Instarock”.
-Initially mistaken for bedrock excavated by the impact explosion, these are instead crudely-laminar sandstone fragments created and fused by the impact shock-wave passing through the local sand.
+Initially mistaken for bedrock excavated by the impact explosion, these are instead crudely-laminar sandstone fragments created and fused by the Hiroshima-scale impact shock-wave passing through the local sand.
 Field notebook for scale.

 A Shabat or “Camel Spider” – actually a Solifugid (note the ten instead of eight legs), approximately 15 cm/6 inches across.
 These creatures have four opposing black fangs, and can travel across sand faster than a man can run.
 In one case, a somewhat smaller one ran up my leg – under my jeans.
 I stopped and crushed at at my thigh before it could bite me.
 Anecdotal evidence suggests that these things hunt and eat scorpions.